 Troubleshooting Email: Deliverability Problems

 We live in a world where spam filters have to exist.
-But sometimes spam filters can get in the way of legitimate correspondence.
+But sometimes, spam filters can get in the way of legitimate correspondence.
 If you find some of your emails end up in your recipient's spam folder, arrive late, or sometimes don't arrive at all, this article can help you improve the deliverability of the messages you are sending.

-Problems with Email Lists, Newsletters, and Campaigns
+- Problems with Email Lists, Newsletters, and Campaigns

-- Simple Signatures.
-Keep your email signatures simple.
+- Simple Signatures - Keep your email signatures simple.
 Spam filters will look for problems with HTML code, extra tags, and HTML code copied from Microsoft Word.
 If you choose to include an image, be sure that the most important parts of the signature (like contact information) are text-based only.
 Some email clients, like Gmail, don’t display images by default.

-- Be Careful with Forwarders.
-Forwarded email is typically treated with more scrutiny than regular correspondence.
-It's best to use email forwarders for only Bluehost hosted addresses to other Bluehost hosted addresses.
+- Be Careful with Forwarders - Forwarded email is typically treated with more scrutiny than regular correspondence.
+It's best to use email forwarders for Bluehost hosted addresses to other Bluehost hosted addresses only.
 You can set up a forwarder to forward messages automatically to an external email address, but doing so is often harmful to the domain name's reputation.
 If any spam messages are forwarded, rather than the original sender being marked as spam, the Bluehost forwarding address would be regarded as sending the spam, which can affect your overall deliverability rates.
 If you are forwarding messages to a Gmail account, consider using Gmail POP3 as an alternative.
 If you are forwarding messages to another external email host, consider accessing your messages with an email client or webmail.